 - The “Attendees” to include the client’s email address

-Once that’s done, name and save your Zap, then test it out again by creating a new checklist, completing the required form fields, and ticking off your Trigger task.
+Once that’s done, name and turn on your Zap, then test it out again by running your workflow, completing the required form fields, and ticking off your Trigger task.
 Make sure that the event is created correctly with all of the relevant information in the right place.

 And there you have it!
 Here’s to saving time and energy that’s better spent on your more important tasks.